AfonsoMatElias/speechreader-repo/README.md

 # Speechreader

-A C# soft that reads text and had the possibility to record everything that is being read.
+A C# software that reads text and had the possibility to record everything that is being read.